tenstorrent/tt-metal/CONTRIBUTING.md

 ### Git commit runbook

-The tt-metal repository has a single main branch, with pull requests being merged in via rebase.
+The tt-metal repository has a single main branch, with pull requests being merged in via rebase or squash merge.

 For a pull request, you will need to deal with a local branch and an origin branch.

-The local branch should be on your VM, and you should interact with it through the command line or Visual Studio.
+The local branch should be on your machine, and you should interact with it through the command line or Visual Studio.
 The following uses the command line.

 The origin branch is on Github and you should use the Github UI to interact with the branch.